-The doctor may also use the term threatened miscarriage.
-The symptoms of this condition, abdominal cramps with or without vaginal bleeding, are a sign that a miscarriage may occur.
+Your health care provider may also use the term "threatened miscarriage."
+The symptoms of this condition are abdominal cramps with or without vaginal bleeding.
+They are a sign that a miscarriage may occur.

 Most miscarriages are caused by chromosome problems that make it impossible for the baby to develop.
-Usually, these problems are not related to the mother or father's genes.
+Usually, these problems are not related to the mother's or father's genes.

 Other possible causes of miscarriage include:

 Around half of all fertilized eggs die and are lost (aborted) spontaneously, usually before the woman knows she is pregnant.
-Among women who know they are pregnant, the miscarriage rate is about 15-20%.
+Among women who know they are pregnant, 15 to 20 out of every 100 will have a miscarriage.
 Most miscarriages occur during the first 7 weeks of pregnancy.
-The rate of miscarriage drops after the baby's heart beat is detected.
+The rate of miscarriage drops after the baby's heartbeat is detected.

 The risk of miscarriage is higher in women:

 - Who are older.
 The risk increases after age 30, becomes even greater between 35 and 40, and is highest after 40.

 - Low back pain or abdominal pain that is dull, sharp, or cramping

 - Tissue or clot-like material that passes from the vagina